Name

 Wartime Service

-The Hertfordshire Express reports in an article of the 9th of June 1917 that Mr and Mrs Brown have received a letter containing the sad news of Arthur's death, their eldest son.
+The Hertfordshire Express reported in an article of 9 June 1917 that Mr and Mrs Brown had received a letter containing the sad news of Arthur's death, their eldest son.

 J. P. Kingdon, an officer of the Beds.
 Regiment, wrote: "It is with the greatest sorrow that I have to inform you that your son, Private A. T. Brown, is reported killed in action.
 Your son was Lewis gunner, and so came under my notice.
 He was a keen soldier and a smart man, and his loss to the battalion is great.
 How much more then, must you feel it?
 I can only hope that the thought that he died fighting for his country gallantly to the end, will bring you some consolation in your trouble.
 I can only add that his loss has affected me personally very greatly, and I hope you will accept my deepest sympathy."